-- ROS 2 Jazzy stack in C++ and Python
+- ROS 2 Jazzy in C++ and Python; micro-ROS bridge to an Arduino Mega

-- Hardware validation on a rocker-suspension prototype with a stabilizing gimbal turret
+- Hardware validation on the rocker-suspension prototype with stabilized gimbal turret

 MiniP, the world's smallest self-powered drone